lukasschwab/tir/README.md

 ## To do

++ Add remove functionality.
+    + Add time to the pd

 + Only list last 15 or so tirs in the feed (cleanup)
     + Maybe need to include date as an attr for each item element?
 Shouldn't screw up the rest...

 + RSS setup instructions in README on this branch.
 Mention that this is the version I use locally.

++ Install locally